Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: : Threshold-Adaptive BFT

-As explained before, \ourProtocol{} operates in two regimes: \emph{fast}, in which smaller quorums are used and $t_\mathit{fast}$ failures are tolerated, and \emph{conservative}, in which standard-size quorums are employed and $t$ failures are tolerated.
+As explained before, \ourProtocol{} operates in two regimes: fast, in which smaller quorums are used and $t_\mathit{fast}$ failures are tolerated, and conservative, in which standard-size quorums are employed and $t$ failures are tolerated.

-The system starts in the conservative mode, and after finishing a predefined number of $\theta$ consecutive consensus instances, it switches to the fast mode.
+\paragraph{Switch} The system starts in the conservative mode, and by \textbf{Rule}~\serverRule{ S5} after finishing a predefined number of $\theta$ consecutive consensus instances, it switches to the fast mode.
 Such reconfiguration is very simple because it is done deterministically at a certain point in the execution, i.e., after a certain consensus instance is decided.
-At this point, it simply requires each replica locally change the fault threshold to $t_\mathit{fast}$ and recalculate its quorum size before executing the next consensus instance.
+At this point, it simply requires each replica to locally change the fault threshold to $t_\mathit{fast}$ and recalculate its quorum size before executing the next consensus instance.

-A replica stays in the fast configuration until the underlying consensus' synchronization phase~\cite{sousa2012byzantine} is triggered.
+\paragraph{Abort} A replica stays in the fast configuration until the underlying algorithm view change is triggered by \textbf{Rule}~\serverRule{ S4}.
 This approach can be done deliberately due to either safety or liveness issues, as discussed in previous subsections.
-In both cases, we require the participation of $t+1$ replicas to start the synchronization phase, which always runs considering threshold $t$, not $t_\mathit{fast}$ (which might already be violated).
+In both cases, we require the participation of $t+1$ replicas to start the view change, which always runs considering threshold~$t$, not $t_\mathit{fast}$ (which might already be violated).

-During the synchronization phase, the newly elected leader will receive the log of decided instances since the last checkpoint from $n-t$ replicas and will verify if there are diverging decisions, using the lightweight forensics procedure (Figure~\ref{fig:forensics}).
-If this is the case, when a new leader is elected, the first transaction of its regency after repairing the system to a single transaction history is a reconfiguration request~\cite{bftsmart} asking for the removal of the Byzantine replicas that participated in the detected equivocation.
-This request contains the PoC generated during the forensics procedure.
-Every correct replica removes these compromised replicas from the system after processing reconfiguration requests with valid PoCs.
+\paragraph{Synchronization Phase} During the synchronization phase (\textit{view change} in PBFT parlance), the newly elected leader receives from $n-t$ replicas the log of the decided instances since the last checkpoint and verifies it for diverging decisions using the lightweight forensics procedure (Figure~\ref{fig:forensics}). \textbf{Rule}~\serverRule{ S6} is applied in subsequent steps: \begin{enumerate} \item If multiple decisions for the same slot exist, the new leader selects the most commonly reported one to consolidate the decision log. \item The first transaction of the newly elected leader's regency, after repairing the system to a single transaction history, is a reconfiguration request~\cite{bftsmart}.
+This request aims to remove the Byzantine replicas involved in the equivocation and contains the PoC generated during the forensics procedure.
+Correct replicas remove these compromised replicas from the system after processing reconfiguration requests with valid PoCs. \item Further, if the replica was subject to equivocation and the new leader decided differently from it, it might need to roll back its state to a previous \emph{stable checkpoint} (see \S\ref{subsec:safety}), reapplying the correct transaction history as defined by the new leader on this state. \end{enumerate}